 Often described as the park’s “thesis” attraction – its centering ride a la Spaceship Earth – no one would’ve imagined that the Great Movie Ride would ever go dark.
 A wholesale swap for Disney, Pixar, Marvel, Star Wars, and Fox films?
 Definitely in the cards… But a complete closure?
 Never!
 Until August 2017, when it was “curtains” for the classic.
 After a 28 year run, the doors of the Chinese Theater were closed.

 In March 2020, its replacement – Mickey and Minnie’s Runaway Railway – made its red carpet debut.
 Now, the Chinese Theater hosts the premiere of a brand new cartoon short (“Perfect Picnic”), when a goofy mishap leads guests to cross into the cartoon world of Paul Rudish’s modern Wonderful World of Mickey Mouse shorts.
-The trackless dark ride sees Goofy’s peaceful ride around Runnamuck Park gone wrong, sending guests through incredible animated environments cast in such vivid color, texture, and depth, it’s hard to know what’s real and what’s not.
+The trackless dark ride sees Goofy’s peaceful ride around Runnamuck Park gone awry, sending guests through incredible animated environments cast in such vivid color, texture, and depth, it’s hard to know what’s real and what’s projected.

 THEN & NOW: Aside from their loading areas, there are hardly any parallels between the Great Movie Ride and Runaway Railway.
 But there is one connection.
 The beautiful, opulent theater space that served as a queue for the Great Movie Ride (showing clips from the movies guests were about to pass through) has been subdivided into two smaller theaters (each maintaining the Chinese Theater aesthetic) that serve as the new ride’s preshow – a cinematic overlap between two very, very different rides.